Qiskit/qiskit-cpp/README.md

 $ make
 ```

-If you want to use [SQC C API](https://github.com/jhpc-quantum/SQC), follow the SQC documentation.
+If you want to use [SQC C API](https://github.com/jhpc-quantum/SQC), follow [the SQC documentation](https://github.com/jhpc-quantum/documents/blob/main/SQC_JHPC_Quantum_user_guide.md).
+Basically, SQC is pre-built and available in the environment, and thus you only need to set up authentication credentials (JWT token) and environment variables based on the provided scripts.

 ### Building Qiskit C++